NethukaNethsaraRanasinghe/NethukaNethsaraRanasinghe/README.md

-- 👋 Hi, I’m @NethukaNethsaraGithub
+- 👋 Hi, I’m @NethukaNethsaraRanasinghe
-- 👀 I’m interested in Java, Css, Html, C++
+- 👀 I’m interested in Java, Css, Html, C++, JavaScript
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...